by Collyn Rivers – Updated 2020

 Despite all this, the unladen unit weighs only 2260 kg (4980 lb).
 Its permitted on-road weight, however, is 3800 kg (8375 lb).
 This leaves an extraordinary 1540 kg (3400 lb) for water and personal effects!

-Meanwhile, local caravan makers need to start thinking hard about far lighter caravans.
+Meanwhile, local travel trailer makers need to start thinking hard about far lighter travel trailers.
 With rare exceptions, the era of heavy tow vehicles is rapidly passing.

 Now, Glenn enjoys using his own fifth-wheeler.
 He spends much the Australian winter up in the tableland outside Cairns.